moorepants/dissertation/eom.rst

 numerical benchmarks are invaluable.
 They provide a baseline for model comparison allowing for scientific reproducibility and error checking.

-:cite:`BasuMandall2007` present the non-linear Whipple model derived with both the Newton-Euler and Lagrange methods, along with a numerical benchmark.
+:cite:`Basu-Mandal2007` present the non-linear Whipple model derived with both the Newton-Euler and Lagrange methods, along with a numerical benchmark.
 Table 1 in their paper gives the derivatives of all the coordinates and speeds to high precision for both of their derivations at a single state.
 They state that if one can compute the values to machine precision to ~10 significant figures the models can be concluded to be the same.
 The very first model I developed in 2006 would not have held up to this test.
 I owe the validity of my model to my labmate, Luke, as his persistence and interest in minute detail helped me bring my model up to par.

 The Basu-Mandal et al. derivations are based on different coordinates than I use, but regardless of the coordinates they provide numerical values which can be benchmarked if the correct coordinate transformations are applied [#eqconv]_.
-In :ref:`Table 1 <tabNonLinValidation>` [#nonlincompare]_ I present the values computed from my model in comparison to the values presented by :cite:`BasuMandall2007`.
-I've presented the same number of significant digits as provided by Basu-Mandall for each variable [#sigfig]_.
+In :ref:`Table 1 <tabNonLinValidation>` [#nonlincompare]_ I present the values computed from my model in comparison to the values presented by :cite:`Basu-Mandal2007`.
+I've presented the same number of significant digits as provided by Basu-Mandal for each variable [#sigfig]_.
 My model produces the same result to at least eleven significant figures, thus I feel confident that the derivation is correct.